 A licensed healthcare professional can help you pinpoint the underlying causes of your sleep problems and give you medical advice on the right treatments.
 This could be anything from sleep medicine to cognitive behavioral therapy for insomnia (CBTI).
 Also, if you suspect your medications are making it hard for you to wake up, consult your doctor for alternatives.

-The reason why you can't wake up fully after snoozing is due to sleep inertia.
-Other triggers like high sleep debt and circadian misalignment further intensify the wake-up drowsiness.
+The reason why you can't wake up fully after snoozing is very likely due to sleep inertia.
+High sleep debt and circadian misalignment further intensify the wake-up drowsiness.
 To minimize the interfering effects of sleep inertia on your day-to-day functioning, perfect your sleep hygiene to keep sleep debt low and your circadian rhythm aligned.

 Because sleep inertia can adversely affect your personal safety and the safety of others, as mentioned earlier, RISE can help you plan your day with your Grogginess Zone in mind, especially if you foresee a crucial task that requires your cognitive functioning to be up to speed.